247sathish/AndroidPreparation/README.md

 			Increased Complexity

-MVP:It as Model-View-Presenter.
+`MVP:`It as Model-View-Presenter.
 For the phase of developing time or for the phase of developers it is vital to divide the architecture into layers.
 It breaks the dependency on what we have on view.

 Model- It is business logic and Data State.
 Getting and manipulating the data, communicates with the presenter, interacts with the database.
 It doesn't interact with the view.